That night in Hanoi, it was a delicious and unexpected meal.

 I took a walk on the wild side, munching on a few exotic looking fresh vegetables.
 I bit into a potato-like cube and closed my eyes as a rich bursts of flavor danced like fireworks across my tongue.
 I munched happily, feeling my stomach begin to grow satisfyingly full.
 After a while my eating slowed, and I sat chatting with my brother, nibbling on leftover pieces of the now crunchy, salty bread rounds.
 With a full stomach, surrounded by people enjoying a great meal and good company, I felt more at ease and considerably less homesick.
 The air had cooled slightly and was pleasantly warm.
 Tea lights strung out overhead twinkled against the night sky, illuminating the scene with a warm, jovial glow.
 I felt the sensation of community, an unspoken, collective effervescence, wash over me.

 I’ve found that in traveling, sometimes the exoticism and foreignness feel uncontrollably overwhelming, and in any positive experience, there are moments of confusion or fear, moments when you just want to throw in the towel, turn around and go home.
-But part of traveling is realizing that you can overcome these fits of doubt, partly because you have to, but mostly because you’re stronger than that, and on the other side of those bursts of fear, of those tremors of uncertainty and bewilderment, are the moments that make your journey worthwhile; the moments that remind you that in travelling, as in life, the only way to go is forward.
+But part of traveling is realizing that you can overcome these fits of doubt, partly because you have to, but mostly because you’re stronger than that, and on the other side of those bursts of fear, of those tremors of uncertainty and bewilderment, are the moments that make your journey worthwhile; the moments that remind you that in traveling, as in life, the only way to go is forward.

 That night in Hanoi, it was a deliciously unexpected meal and the luminosity of an experience shared with strangers that reminded me the journey may not be easy, but what lies ahead will be worth the battle of getting there.